jonyejin/YourBench/Wonwhoo/README(en).md

 ## Introduction

-### :mega: What is a adversarial attack?
+### :mega: What is adversarial attacks?
 Adversarial attacks are the most representative way to attack deep learning models.
 Conversely, the method of training a deep learning model can be used to attack the model, preventing the model from making correct predictions.
-It is the same data to the human eye, but when it is input to the model, it can produce completely different results. **Even if the model classifies the test images well, it will be difficult to use if it is vulnerable to such hostile attacks.**
+It is the same data to the human eye, but when it is input to the model, it can produce completely different results. **Even if the model classifies the test images well, it will be difficult to use if it is vulnerable to such adversarial attacks.**

 ### :pencil2: 적대적 학습의 중요성